byu-cce270/content/docs/unit1/3_if_goalseek/ifgs_read.md

 ![readingex1.png](images/readingex1.png)

-We can write a single statement in cell C2 and drag it down and watch it populate with either a "Yes" or a "No", all depending on the conditional statement we gave the function.
+We can write a single statement in cell C2, drag it down, and watch it populate with either a "Yes" or a "No" depending on the conditional statement we gave the function.

 ![readingex2.png](images/readingex2.png)